hasumedic/hasumedic.github.io/_posts/2016-02-23-classes-and-objects.md

 val lift = new Lift(10)
 {% endhighlight %}

-In Scala, class definitions are very concise and accept parameters in its very definition, acting as its primary constructor.
+In Scala, class definitions are very concise and accept parameters in their very definition, acting as their primary constructor.
 These parameters can generate lots of boilerplate code for us.
 If we specify them with the *val* keyword, a getter method with the same name as the field will be available for us.
 If instead of val we use *var*, both a getter and a setter will be made available to us:

 {% highlight scala %}
 class Lift(val levels: Int)